cdap-guides/cdap-flume-guide/README.rst

 -------------------
 To make application more useful, you can try to extend it by:

-* persisting logs and their stats into a dataset in PageViewCounterFlowlet
 * find top visited pages by maintaining top pages in a dataset and updating them from PageViewCounterFlowlet
 * calculate bounce ratio of web pages with batch processing